 The carillon is a musical instrument consisting of at least two octaves of carillon bells arranged in chromatic series and played from a keyboard permitting control of expression through variation of touch.
 A carillon bell is a cast bronze cup-shaped bell whose partial tones are in such harmonious relationship to each other as to permit many such bells to be sounded together in varied chords with harmonious and concordant effect.
 The carillon is operated by striking the pegs of a keyboard with the half-closed hand.
 The pegs are connected to wires; each wire pulls a clapper, which in turn strikes a stationary bell bolted to steel beams.
-The keyboard is located directly below the bells in a room especially constructed for it.
+The keyboard is located directly below the bells in a room specially constructed for it.
 The keyboard is arranged like that of a piano.
-The foot pedals are attached to the bottom-half of the keyboard extending the range and possibilities of performances.
+The foot pedals are attached to the bottom half of the keyboard extending the range and possibilities of performances.

 History of our Carillon